Sorry! (video game)

-Sorry! (also unofficially referred to as Sorry!
-'98) is a 1998 video game based on the board game of the same name.
+Sorry! is a 1998 video game based on the board game of the same name.
 It offers classic Sorry! and a mode called Way Sorry!, where new cards are introduced, including Bully, Buddy, Punish, and Happy.
 The animated pawns talk, joke, and make amusing remarks during gameplay that relate to the colors' personalities.
 There are cutscenes as well, which show what happens afterward when a specific color wins.
-Rules are identical to normal play; however there are some options for "house rules", such as being allowed to bump teammates.
+Rules are identical to normal play; however, there are some options for "house rules", such as being allowed to bump teammates.
 Both the Classic (playing cards drawn) and Strategy (playing cards from hand) games are available.

 In addition to normal play, the game provides an extra deck of cards called Way Sorry!.
 Along with the 45 standard cards, this deck adds nine new cards.
 These cards are unique to this version of the game.
 The player can choose to play with the extra cards or not.
 The "Way Sorry!" deck includes the following: